noteable-io/asyncapi-eventrouter/README.md

 *Work in Progress*

-Write Python code for Event-Driven Architectures!  `asyncapi-eventrouter` is a prototype library for creating Websocket, PubSub, and other asynchronous frameworks with message validation and automatic schema documentation in the [AsyncAPI](https://www.asyncapi.com/) specification.
+Write Python code for Event-Driven Architectures!
+The **`asyncapi-eventrouter`** prototype library creates Websocket, PubSub, and other asynchronous frameworks with message validation and automatic schema documentation in the [AsyncAPI](https://www.asyncapi.com/) specification.
 It's heavily inspired by how [FastAPI](https://fastapi.tiangolo.com/) documents REST endpoints in the [OpenAPI](https://swagger.io/specification/)